Lazy Nezumi Pro has its own scripting engine, which can allow users to write and run scripts that will be evaluated as you draw.

 To access LNP's scripting functionalities, open the main window, and unfold the Scripting section at the bottom by clicking on the arrow icon.
 This part of the guide will explain what the controls in this section do.

-1. The Mode list contains all the scripts that come pre-loaded with LNP, organized by subfolders.
+1. The Script list contains all the scripts that come pre-loaded with LNP, organized by subfolders.
 (These are physically located in the "distortion" subfolder of your LNP installation.)
 You'll notice that the first entry in the list is "<custom>".
-This is the mode you should select when writing your own script.
+This is the element you should select when writing your own script.

 3. The Show Code button will open the script's code text box.
 The text is read-only for the pre-loaded scripts.